qiangyicheng/flory/docs/paper/paper.md

 Finding coexisting phases is a general task in many fields, such as chemical engineering [@lukas2007Computational] and soft matter physics [@jacobs2023Theory].
 There are several strategies to theoretically predict coexisting phases [@jacobs2023Theory], including direct spatially-resolved simulations [@shrinivas2021Phase], the construction of the convex hull of the free energy  [@mao2019Phase], solving the balance equations [@zwicker2022Evolved], and direct minimization of the free energy [@lukas2007Computational].
-However, there are only a few open-source packages that implement these strategies.
+There are a few open-source packages that implement these strategies.
-Most notably, `pycalphad` [@otis2017Pycalphad] and `OpenCalphad` [@sundman2015Implementation] combine a database of candidate phases and several strategies above to compute phase diagrams (Calphad) of mixtures with few components.
+Most notably, Calphad packages, including `Equilipy` [@kwon2024Equilipy], `pycalphad` [@otis2017Pycalphad] and `OpenCalphad` [@sundman2015Implementation], combine a database of candidate phases and several strategies above to compute phase diagrams of mixtures with few components.
 However, the computational cost of finding the coexisting phases scales strongly with component count, so systems with many different components cannot be analyzed efficiently with these packages.

 The `flory` Python package is designed to fill this gap.
 It determines coexisting phases in a broad range of multicomponent mixtures while also being efficient enough for sampling entire phase diagrams when the composition is varied for many components.

 # Methods

 The `flory` package is based on the free energy minimization strategy.
 To reduce computation cost, the package focuses on coexisting phases in thermodynamically large systems, where the interfaces between phases become negligible.